You are currently viewing 10 Fun Ways to Get Out on the Water in Cleveland

 • Great Lakes Boat Charters

 Plan your ideal boat charter cruise with your own professionally US Coast Guard Licensed Captain.
-There are various speedboats to rent for up to 6 people with various types of charters including fishing, tubing, a dinner cruise, and more!
+There are various speedboats to rent for up to 6 people with different types of charters including fishing, tubing, a dinner cruise, and more!

 • Hinckley Lake Boathouse